498_26_20230212_AJF08190_FossMedia.jpg

 Aspen

-Aspen Trail is a Crosscut favorite, a rolling trail that meanders through our most gorgeous old-growth aspen groves.
-This trail has two-way traffic so watch for other skiers.
-Aspen Trail can be accessed from South Bangtail or Five Rings.
+Aspen Trail is a Crosscut favorite — a rolling trail that meanders through our most gorgeous old-growth aspen groves.
+Most of this trail has two-way traffic so watch for other skiers.

 Logger's